Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 I've had trouble getting the Alzheimers classification to work with transfer learning, so I decided to try and run other people's code to see if I could get it to work.
 I have found that my transfer learning could be significantly more efficient and accurate if I use the existing code, so I'll have to try and identify where I went wrong with my code and make improvements.

+## 21/11/2022

+Today I managed to get the accuracy up to 90% on the alzheimer's dataset, this is a significant improvement from the 60% I was getting before.
+My model appears to still be overfitting however this progress is good.
+This was done through transfer learning on the Mobilenetv3 small model.

+Output from the model during fine-tuning:
+loss: 0.0314 - accuracy: 0.9883 - val_loss: 0.1337 - val_accuracy: 0.9036